aditya73074/Task-Management-/README.md

 Name: Aditya Yadav
 Email: ay6314511@gmail.com
 Contact: 7307491615

 Context
 This is a Task Management application where users can register, log in, and then create, view, edit, and delete their own tasks.
 Tasks are stored in a database and displayed as a list.
 The application is close to production release and has no existing test documentation.

-So I had to think from scratch about what needs to be tested.
-I have covered three areas:
+The following test documentation covers three key areas:

-•	Test scenarios and test cases (positive, negative, edge)
+Test scenarios and test cases (positive, negative, edge)

-•	Input validation and error handling
+Input validation and error handling

-•	Bug and risk areas that can be identified without executing the application
+Bug and risk areas identified without executing the application

-________________________________________
-1. Test Scenarios
+Test Scenarios
 Registration
-•	A new user should be able to register with valid details.
+A new user should be able to register with valid details.

-•	Registration should not be allowed with an already registered email.
+Registration should not be allowed with an already registered email.

-•	Blank or incorrectly formatted fields should show errors.
+Blank or incorrectly formatted fields should show errors.

-•	Password and confirm password must match.
+Password and confirm password must match.

-•	Weak passwords should be rejected.
+Weak passwords should be rejected.

-•	Email should be case-insensitive (User@x.com and user@x.com treated the same).
+Email should be case-insensitive (User@x.com and user@x.com treated the same).

-•	SQL injection or XSS in name/email should be handled safely.
+SQL injection or XSS in name/email should be handled safely.

 Login
-•	Login should succeed with valid credentials.
+Login should succeed with valid credentials.

-•	Wrong password or unregistered email should show an error.
+Wrong password or unregistered email should show an error.

-•	Blank fields should show validation errors.
+Blank fields should show validation errors.

-•	Repeated wrong password attempts should trigger lockout or rate limiting.
+Repeated wrong password attempts should trigger lockout or rate limiting.

-•	After session timeout, the user should be asked to log in again.
+After session timeout, the user should be asked to log in again.

-•	Task pages should not be accessible without login.
+Task pages should not be accessible without login.

-•	SQL injection in login fields should not work.
+SQL injection in login fields should not work.

 Task CRUD
-•	A valid task should be created and appear in the list.
+A valid task should be created and appear in the list.

-•	Empty or over-length data should show an error.
+Empty or over-length data should show an error.

-•	A user should only see their own tasks.
+A user should only see their own tasks.

-•	A task should be editable, and cancelling should not save changes.
+A task should be editable, and cancelling should not save changes.

-•	Deletion should ask for confirmation, and cancelling should keep the task.
+Deletion should ask for confirmation, and cancelling should keep the task.

-•	Another user's task should not be accessible by changing the URL.
+Another user's task should not be accessible by changing the URL.

-•	Data should persist after a page refresh.
+Data should persist after a page refresh.

-•	If the database or network fails, the user should see a clean error message.
+If the database or network fails, the user should see a clean error message.

 Input Validation & Error Handling
-•	Required fields should be validated.
+Required fields should be validated.

-•	Email, password, date, priority, and status should be validated.
+Email, password, date, priority, and status should be validated.

-•	Max length and special characters should be handled.
+Max length and special characters should be handled.

-•	SQLi and XSS should be blocked.
+SQLi and XSS should be blocked.

-•	Server errors, session expiry, and offline scenarios should show friendly messages.
+Server errors, session expiry, and offline scenarios should show friendly messages.

-•	Error messages should be field-specific and clear, without technical stack traces.
+Error messages should be field-specific and clear, without technical stack traces.
-________________________________________

-2. Test Cases
+Test Cases
 Registration
 ID	Test Scenario	Steps / Data	Expected Result	Type REG-01	Valid registration	Unique email + valid password + matching confirm password	Account is created; redirect to login/dashboard	Positive